 If the laser is equipped with the optional internal shutter assembly, a red (visible) aiming laser is provided whenever 48 VDC is on and the shutter is closed.
 This aiming beam serves as a visual indicator of the process beam path, and can be used to align the beam delivery system.
-This optional internal shutter is intended to be a safety device - it is not to be used as a process shutter.

-If the optional internal shutter assembly is not installed, it is recommended to provide an external safety shutter or beam block near the laser aperture to prevent laser exposure when servicing the delivery system.
+If the optional internal shutter assembly is not installed, it is recommended to provide an external shutter or beam block near the laser aperture to prevent laser exposure when servicing the delivery system.
 Make sure the beam block is made of suitable material to safely trap and dissipate the laser power.